XavaDigital/ServerlessSaas/README.md

 ### Deploy on Netlify

 Before deploying your application to Netlify you have to use the [next-on-netlify](https://github.com/netlify/next-on-netlify) NPM package, a utility for hosting NextJS applications with Server-Side Rendering on Netlify.
-It wraps your NextJS application in a tiny compatibility layer, so that pages can be server-side rendered with Netlify functions.
+It wraps your NextJS application in a tiny compatibility layer so that pages can be server-side rendered with Netlify functions.
 You can follow [these steps](https://www.netlify.com/blog/2020/06/10/2-ways-to-create-server-rendered-routes-using-next.js-and-netlify/) or just check out the README of [next-on-netlify](https://github.com/netlify/next-on-netlify).

 ### Deploy to Firebase Hosting

 If you want to keep everything in one place, you may want to host you application on [Firebase](https://firebase.google.com/docs/hosting) as well.
-[This tutorial](https://medium.com/wesionary-team/deploying-next-js-application-on-firebase-platform-using-cloud-function-with-firebase-hosting-920157f03267) explains you all the steps you need to take to make that happen.
+[This tutorial](https://medium.com/wesionary-team/deploying-next-js-application-on-firebase-platform-using-cloud-function-with-firebase-hosting-920157f03267) explains to you all the steps you need to take to make that happen.

 ---